 Shoulder impingement is also called as swimmer's shoulder, tennis shoulder, or rotator cuff tendinitis.
 It is the condition of inflammation of the tendons of the shoulder joint caused by motor vehicle accidents, trauma, and while playing sports such as tennis, baseball, swimming and weight lifting.

-For more information about "Shoulder Impingement" with the following links.
+For more information about "Shoulder Impingement" click on the following links.

 Arthroscopy is a minimally invasive diagnostic and surgical procedure performed for joint problems.
 Shoulder arthroscopy is performed using a pencil-sized instrument called an Arthroscope.
 The arthroscope consists of a light system and camera to project images to a computer screen for your surgeon to view the surgical site.
 Arthroscopy is used to treat disease conditions and injuries involving the bones, cartilage, tendons, ligaments, and muscles of the shoulder joint.

-For more information about "Shoulder Arthroscopy" with the following links.
+For more information about "Shoulder Arthroscopy" click on the following links.

 Arthroscopic Stabilization Surgery

-For patients whose shoulder is unstable and "comes out of the socket" with activities, and improve function as well.
+This procedure is recommended for patients whose shoulder is unstable and "comes out of the socket" with activities, and to improve function as well.
 The shoulder is an inherently unstable joint and the causes of instability are multi- factorial.
 However, most of the shoulders that are loose can be stabilized by either reattaching the ligaments that are pulled away from the bone, or by tightening up the ligaments that have become stretched out.

-For more information about "Arthroscopic Stabilization Surgery" with the following link.
+For more information about "Arthroscopic Stabilization Surgery" click on the following link.

 Frozen shoulder, also called adhesive capsulitis is a condition characterized by pain and loss of motion in shoulder joint.
 It is more common in older adults aged between 40 and 60 years and is more common in women than men.

-For more information about "Frozen Shoulder" with the following links.
+For more information about "Frozen Shoulder" click on the following links.